 A clearly defined plan for record retention and disposition is a vital component of a complete records management program.
 This section of the website will look at the records retention schedule, and how it works to ensure that records are kept neither too short, nor too long a period of time; and that they are disposed properly and deliberately.

 A retention schedule is a simple document that lists the names of the record series produced by your office, along with their agreed retention periods and disposition methods.
 (For an example of this document, see this sample.)
+A full Retention Schedule will list not only the Record Series (physical records) but also the retention policies applied to digital records in the department's File Plan.

 By using a Retention Schedule Records Management can ensure that all records are retained and disposed according to a plan that is agreed to by your office, Records Management, and other authorities on campus who have a stake in how long records are kept.
 This section of the website details how this document is created and implemented.

 A Records Retention Schedule is a policy document that is formulated by the Records Manager and the Records Custodian of each department.
-This document is reviewed periodically (typically, once each year) to ensure that new record series that have been created since the last round of retention scheduling are covered, and to verify that current retention decisions should remain in effect.
+This document is reviewed periodically (typically, once each year) to ensure that new record series and classifications that have been created since the last round of retention scheduling are covered, and to verify that current retention decisions should remain in effect.
 The following information is on the retention schedule:

 - Record series names